magnue/WebObservatory/README.md

 db.logins.remove({login_user_email : "user@webobservatory.test});
 ```
 One more reason not to use the default user is that "author" is saved to the db when creating and editing atricles, and gallery entries.
-If you use the default user, all articles will display Created by: user, Last edited by: user, aso, when the frontend for authors is implemented.
+If you use the default user, all articles will display Created by: user, Last edited by: user, aso.

 <br>
 #### Add Google Analytics (this is strictly optional).